Pleochism/pylor/DOCS.md

 Set up some new API routes.
 See the next section for details.

-Beyond these methods, Rester also proxies most of the Pylor methods, to make it easier to reference them (eg. `Rester.foo` instead of `Rester.Pylor.foo`).
+Beyond these methods, Pylor also proxies most of the Pylor methods, to make it easier to reference them (eg. `Pylor.foo` instead of `Pylor.Pylor.foo`).
 Refer to the Pylor\_ section for details on these:

 As well as the following Middleware\_:

 Setting up endpoints
 --------------------

-Once Rester is initialised, you can use it to add API endpoints by calling the `activate(spec[, options])` method.
+Once Pylor is initialised, you can use it to add API endpoints by calling the `activate(spec[, options])` method.

 `options` is an optional object that can only have one option: `api`.
 If